 This is a Pentax Sv 35mm SLR film camera made by the Asahi Optical Company, based in Tokyo, Japan.
-The Sv is one the last models of the Pentax S-series and was a very popular camera worldwide selling nearly half a million copies in its 7 year run.
+The significant feature of the Sv is it’s inclusion of a self-timer which was not available on earlier models.
+It was one the last models of the Pentax S-series and was a very popular camera worldwide selling nearly half a million copies in it’s 7 year run.
 Although this camera lacks any sort of electronics or light meter, it’s extreme durability, compact size, and excellent control layout still make it a capable and popular shooter today.

 Film Type: 135 (35mm)